tarikguney/interview-questions/senior/valet-parking/readme.md

 1. The 16-year old Jack gets the Mazda from the queue and parks it to N1-PL parking lot.
 2. The 30-year old Michael gets Toyota and parks it into S1-PL parking lot.
-3. The same junior Jack parks Mercedes to the N2-PL parking lot.
+3. Jack parks Mercedes to the N2-PL parking lot.
-4. The same senior Michael parks the GMC to the S2-PL parking lot.
+4. Michael parks the GMC to the S2-PL parking lot.

 # Execution Result

 !["result"](result.png)

 Developed with Visual Code and DOTNET CORE with (love)...